 The Jingugaien Fireworks Festival is the most urban and hence accessible of the Tokyo fireworks festivals.
-Approximately 10,000 fireworks will be hurled into the air over a paying audience within Jingu Stadium, Jingu Secodnary Stadium or the Chichibunomiya Rugby Field – or you can set yourself up anywhere within a 1-kilometre radius for free and you’ll still get a great view.
+Approximately 12,000 fireworks will be hurled into the air over a paying audience within Jingu Stadium, Jingu Secondary Stadium or the Chichibunomiya Rugby Field.
+Alternatively, you can set yourself up anywhere within a 1-kilometre radius for free and you’ll still get a great view.
 Presumably as the festival doesn’t take place over water, the fireworks don’t reach the same altitude as many of the other large festivals.

-The festival will be rescheduled for the following day if it’s raining.To prevent the spread of COVID-19, many events have been canceled.
+The festival will be rescheduled for the following day if it’s raining.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.

 - 468 m from Gaienmae Station Ginza Line (G3)

 - 0.6 km from Aoyamaitchōme Station Ginza Line (G4)Hanzomon Line (Z3)Oedo Line (E24)